Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

-To best present this training program and introduce the next two sessions, we have invited Céline Legay and Blandine Pitie Euzet, both of whom are instructors for this training session.
+To best present this training program and introduce the next two sessions, we invited Céline Legay and Blandine Pitie Euzet, both of whom are instructors for this training session.

 Table of Contents